jules2689/trudeau/docs/2020-04-21/post_news.md

 If I could touch on the gun legislation you were talking about.
 There are genuine questions of accountability for the government.
 I take the point given the current structure of parliament it's not going to be happening soon.
-That is -- they did massive consultations on what this type of bill would look like, following calls from the mayors of toronto and montreal to bringin stricter gun control.
+That is -- they did massive consultations on what this type of bill would look like, following calls from the mayors of Toronto and Montreal to bring in stricter gun control.
 Those consultations wrapped a full year ago.
 Then they promised in the campaign to bring in legislation.
-Then they promised on the anniversary of ecole polytechnique that was coming soon.
+Then they promised on the anniversary of ecol poly technique that was coming soon.
-Bill blair signalled it was going to come, I think david pointed out, in the spring.
+Bill Blair signalled it was going to come, I think David pointed out, in the spring.
 With we don't know if that -- wedon't know if that would have made a difference.
 But on the specific question about that legislation, you know, yes, it was intended to beintroduced, but they've had multiple opportunities in the past prior to this outbreak to do so. and they had signalled for a long time, many had raised the issue.